Nike, Inc.: Sponsorship

-Nike still has many of the top teams playing in their uniforms, including: FC Barcelona, Paris Saint-Germain and Liverpool (the latter from the 2020–21 season), and the national teams of Brazil, France, England, Uruguay and the Netherlands among many others.
+Nike still has many of the top teams playing in their uniforms, including: FC Barcelona, Atlético Madrid, Chelsea, Tottenham Hotspur, Inter Milan, Paris Saint-Germain, Sporting CP, Corinthians, Beşiktaş JK.
+The national teams of United States, Brazil, England, France, Netherlands, Norway, Croatia, Finland, Poland, Slovenia, Canada.
+Uruguay, Nigeria and Australia among many others also use Nike.

 Nike has been the sponsor for many top ranked tennis players.
-Brand's commercial success in the sport went hand in hand with the endorsement deals signed with the biggest and the world's most charismatic stars and number one ranked players of the subsequent eras, including John McEnroe in the 1980s, Andre Agassi and Pete Sampras in the 1990s and Roger Federer, Rafael Nadal, Serena Williams and Maria Sharapova with the start of the 21st century.
+Brand's commercial success in the sport went hand in hand with the endorsement deals signed with the biggest and the world's most charismatic stars and number one ranked players of the subsequent eras, including John McEnroe in the 1980s, Andre Agassi and Pete Sampras in the 1990s and Roger Federer, Rafael Nadal, Serena Williams, Maria Sharapova, Victoria Azarenka, Aryna Sabalenka, Carlos Alcaraz, Jannik Sinner.
+Naomi Osaka with the start of the 21st century.